lianghan-bgi/Reads-Distribution-Pattern/README.md

 Finally, check all table.txt in Tx folder.

 ls T*/table.txt > table.list ; perl script/collect.pl table.list > table.txt ; cat table.txt

-In the paper, we had　also performed this method on the WGS data of ICGC, however, limited by the storage space provided by GitHub, we can not upload the data here.